-Tiles are fundamentally made of natural earthen clays mixed with water and transformed using fire.
-What you get is a surface to count on.
+Tiles are made of natural earthen clays mixed with water and transformed using fire.

 If your ceramic tiles are glazed, they’ll be able to withstand anything.
-Water, dirt and stains won’t be a worry since they can’t be absorbed.
-This is unlike other floors such as hardwood which is very sensitive to any moisture.
+Water, dirt, and stains won’t be a worry since they can’t be absorbed.
+This is unlike other floors, such as hardwood which is very sensitive to moisture.

 Tiles are an excellent option in humid regions since they can withstand moisture.
 They’re also a good option in areas with higher temperatures since tiles are naturally cooler than other floor types.